11 Communication

 #> `geom_smooth()` using method = 'loess' and formula = 'y ~ x'

-Scatterplot of highway fuel efficiency versus engine size of cars, where points are colored according to the car class.
-Some points are labelled with the car's name.
-The labels are box with white, transparent background and positioned to not overlap.
+Scatterplot of highway mileage versus engine size where points are colored by drive type.
+Smooth curves for each drive type are overlaid.
+Text labels identify the curves as front-wheel, rear-wheel, and 4-wheel.
+The labels are box with white background and positioned to not overlap.

 You can also use the same idea to highlight certain points on a plot with geom_text_repel() from the ggrepel package.
 Note another handy technique used here: we added a second layer of large, hollow points to further highlight the labelled points.